develprr/metamatic-blog/_posts/2022-04-11-wrap-easter-eggs-faster-to-give-perfect-gifts.markdown

 categories: metamatic
 ---

-## Starting with Legos
+## Starting with Legos, though

-Let's say that you have a basket full of Legos and you want to build something.
+Let's say that you have a basket full of Legos and you want to build something out of them.
 It may be really annoying to find the right pieces from the basket.
 Ideally, you would buy a handy toolbox shelf containing lots of small transparent boxes or pockets, so you could sort out your Legos and put them into their